codereport/codereport.github.io/_posts/2020-04-10-CppCastEpisode242IsAwesome.md

 ### Episode 242 with Jonathon Turner

 The guest for [Episode 242](https://cppcast.com/nu-programming-languages-jonathan-turner/) was [Jonathan Turner](https://twitter.com/jntrnr), who happens to be co-host Jason's brother.
-For anyone that is interested in programming languages - the podcast is a goldmine.
+For anyone that is interested in programming languages - this podcast is a goldmine.
 I was going for my daily COVID walk and I couldn't stop smiling while I was listening to it.
 Here are my favorite quotes from the episode (some profound, some funny):

 > Your ambitions will outrun your skill - and that is how you should start.